 Earlier that day, I was treated to a private tour of the Oscar Heyman offices and workshop.
 This wonderful jewelry house has been in existence since 1912 in New York City.
 I was allowed to peek into the archives where hand-painted gouache renderings, dating back to the house’s origins were meticulously organized and filed.
 I was then led upstairs to view the workshop that occupies the entire top floor.
 Almost all their pieces are made in-house in that very space.
-It was truly inspiring as a designer who prides herself on quality and “old-world” craftsmanship to see this type of layout and I began to question the possibility for building this type of legacy in today’s modern world that is so heavily focused on tech.
+It was truly inspiring as a designer who prides herself on quality and “old-world” craftsmanship to see this type of layout and I began to question the possibility of building this type of legacy in today’s modern world that is so heavily focused on tech.

-The rest of the time there was spent making some lovely new friends and visiting old ones as well as savoring several hours at the Metropolitan Museum of Art where I snapped countless pictures of sculptures, paintings and little random details that sparked jewelry design inspiration for me.
+The rest of the time there was spent making some lovely new friends and visiting old ones as well as savoring several hours at the Metropolitan Museum of Art where I snapped countless pictures of sculptures, paintings, and little random details that sparked jewelry design inspiration for me.
 I was so thrilled to be back at this museum and fondly refer to it as my “happy place”, my “temple”.
 Strolling through the beautifully curated galleries used to bring me so much joy and solace during my early twenties living in New York.